Enterprises face several large, global business challenges that are making it difficult to meet revenue goals and build competitive advantage.

 The power of a complete, unified omnichannel engagement platform

 At Nuance, we help enterprises improve customer experiences, boost agent performance, reduce costs, and increase revenue by bringing AI-powered intelligence to every aspect of customer engagement—all on a single platform.

-Our Contact Center AI solutions give enterprises access to the power of our intelligent engagement platform through cloud-native, cloud-agnostic AI services that plug into their existing customer engagement technologies.
+Our Contact Centre AI solutions give enterprises access to the power of our intelligent engagement platform through cloud-native, cloud-agnostic AI services that plug into their existing customer engagement technologies.

-Whether it’s adding a VA to a website or mobile app, creating a conversational IVR experience, or proactively sending notifications to prevent needless calls, our Contact Center AI solutions work on any platform and with any Contact Center-as-a-Service (CCaaS) provider.
+Whether it’s adding a VA to a website or mobile app, creating a conversational IVR experience, or proactively sending notifications to prevent needless calls, our Contact Centre AI solutions work on any platform and with any Contact Centre-as-a-Service (CCaaS) provider.

-While Contact Center AI enables enterprises to select only what they need from our conversational AI solutions (and deploy them wherever and however they want), many organizations choose to partner with Nuance to take a holistic approach that multiplies the value of their investmetns.
+While Contact Centre AI enables enterprises to select only what they need from our conversational AI solutions (and deploy them wherever and however they want), many organizations choose to partner with Nuance to take a holistic approach that multiplies the value of their investments.

 For example, one major US telco has partnered with Nuance for over 12 years, and recently used our open APIs to integrate VA and live chat with its other technologies, leading to a 50% increase in CSAT scores and a 38% increase in conversion rate.